Computer Science

 What is 256 bit security?

-For example, the last post touched on the function SHA256, which takes in an input of arbitrary length, and produces an output which is always 256 bits long.
-It's believed that this is a crytographic hash function, which means that it's computationally infeasible to reverse it.
+For example, the touched on the function SHA256, which takes in an input of arbitrary length, and produces an output which is always 256 bits long.
+It's believed that this is a cryptographic hash function, which means that it's computationally infeasible to reverse it.
 More specifically, if you want to find an input producing a particular output, there is no better method than to repeatedly guess and check.

 These cryptographic hash functions are used, for example, to store passwords without revealing what those passwords are.
 If your database stores usernames and the associated hash of the corresponding password, then when a user enters their password, you can check if it's correct by computing its hash and comparing it with what is stored.
 But anyone looking at the database should have no way to reverse engineer what the passwords are.